Azure/FTA-WelcomeKits/docs/content/specialized/sap/_index.md

 geekdocAnchor: true
 ---

-# SAP on Azure Starter Guide for HANA based workloads

 **Disclaimer:** This document is not an official Microsoft publication.
 The official Microsoft positioning and guidance for SAP on Azure can be found exclusively on the Microsoft official website and documentation.